Abo5/USB-Rubber-Ducky-Obtain-Wifi-Passwords-and-Export-Them-VIA-TELEGRAM-BOT/README.md

 first go to this website ( https://ducktoolkit.com/encoder/ ) and edit in line 53 * Replace your bot token here <BOT-TOKEN> and chat_id <CHAT-ID> * and make sure is correct or you can visit to my bot in telegram and the [bot](https://t.me/DuckyEncodebot) will encode the payload for you

 Welcome, you are on my page now.
 If you want to reach me out with me, click on this link, and it will direct you directly to now.
 Let us go into the depth of the matter....
-Hi, I'm a Nazi, I love Ruby, and also a ducky script.
+Hi, I'm a maven, I love Ruby, and also a ducky script.
 I created this repo for you, my friend.
 Now I'm going to explain to you what this script does simply
 ## This script is educational only

 This script does an action inside the windows device, which is to copy the passwords from any device you want to inject this script into, and it sends the file that contains the passwords on the device and sends it to you to the Telegram bot, and then it deletes the file as if nothing had happened.